Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 2006 (Revised 2016) To Be Heard, Not Listened To

 Music is selected for handheld devices, participants must find partners with matching music by movement alone.
+Levels of playback and music selections may vary.

 2006 Text Piece